How to Plan a Fuss-Free Visit to the Alhambra in Granada

 Buying Alhambra tickets

-Prior to January 1st 2018, tickets were sold via Ticketmaster.
-Now, tickets can be bought online from the official Alhambra website.
-Depending on what type of ticket you purchase, expect to pay anywhere from 5 Euros to 14 Euros per adult.
-There is an additional fee on top of the tickets (approx 1 Euro).
+Tickets can be bought online from the official Alhambra website.
+Depending on what type of ticket you purchase, expect to pay around 20 Euros per adult which includes entrance to the Nasrid Palaces.
+There is an additional fee on top of the tickets (approx. 1 Euro).

 Types of tickets for the Alhambra